zyllio/zyllio-sdk/README.md

 `

 const MyComponentMetadata = {
-  id: 'basic-list', /* Unique identifier, must be lower case and contain a dash character */
+  id: 'zyllio-list', /* Unique identifier, must be lower case and contain a dash character */
   icon: Icon, /* SVG icon displayed in Zyllio Studio  */
   label: 'List', /* Label displayed in Zyllio Studio  */
   category: 'Basics', /* Category in which the component is displayed in Zyllio Studio */
   subCategory: 'List', /* Sub category in which the component is displayed in Zyllio Studio */
   hidden: false, /* Should be false */
-  keepRatio: false, /* Indicates whether this component require a fixed size ratio */
   properties: [{ /* Properties to configure the component */
     id: 'name', /* Unique id of the property, should be lower case */
     name: 'Name', /* Name of the property displayed in Zyllio Studio  */
-    type: PropertyTypes.RowVariable, /* Type of the property from PropertyTypes enum (see Reference API) */
+    type: 'row-variable', /* Type of the property (see Reference API) */
     options: [], /* Array of possible options, used only when type is PropertyTypes.Options */
     tootip: '', /* Tooltip displayed in Zyllio Studio  */
     default: '', /* Default value if any, it is assigned at component creation by Zyllio Studio user */